 Hearing aids can be quite costly, but there are plenty of great budget-friendly options available.
 Whether you opt for a simple device or a brand that offers interest-free financing, there are ways to decrease the cost of better hearing.

 Hearing loss is something that no one should have to live through, especially due to the prohibitive cost of most hearing aids.
 By choosing one of the affordable devices on this list, you can rest assured that you won’t have to break the bank to restore the hearing and quality of life that you deserve.

 There are many ways you can get free or discounted hearing aids depending on the state you live in.
 We’d recommend looking into nonprofits or charitable organizations that offer free or refurbished hearing aids.

 Inexpensive hearing aids work, but some models might have lower sound quality or emit loud noises or not be able to mute background noise.

 Some of the best hearing aids under $100 include brands like Coniler, which offer rechargeable hearing aids starting at $29.89 on Amazon.

 It’s important to maintain and thoroughly clean your hearing aid with accessories provided by many hearing aid brands.
-In general, hearing aids can last up to 3 to 7 years, depending on usage and care.
+In general, hearing aids can last up to three to seven years, depending on usage and care.

 Personal Sound Amplification Products or PSAPs, are affordable alternatives to hearing aids.
 Usually, the price can range between $20 to an upwards of $600.
 According to the FDA, ‘PSAPs are intended to amplify environmental sound for non-hearing impaired customers” and are not for everyday use.